• Skip to primary navigation

 How to make the eggplant tender?

 Pre-bake!
 I tried this recipe several times without pre-baking the eggplant slices and each time the eggplant was chewy and undercooked.
-By pre-baking the slices before creating the "lasagna" you make sure that you have irresistible, melt in your mouth slices.
+By roasting the eggplant slices before creating the "lasagna" you make sure that you have irresistible, melt in your mouth slices.
 Simple cut the eggplant into ¼ inch thick slices, lay out on a cookie sheet, drizzle with olive oil and bake at 350 degrees for 30 minutes.

 Is Eggplant Lasagna gluten-free?